awsdocs/aws-doc-sdk-examples/gov2/bedrock-runtime/README.md

 By default, examples are set to `us-east-1`.
 To specify a different region, use the `-region` flag as shown in this example:

 ```
-go run ./cmd -scenario=invokemodel -region=eu-central-1
+go run ./hello -region=eu-central-1
 ```

-Be aware that not all regions may support Bedrock and its models, yet.
+Be aware that not all regions may support Bedrock and its models yet.
 Verify service availability for your region [here](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
-For available models per region, refer to the [AWS Management Console](https://console.aws.amazon.com/bedrock).
+For available models per region, refer to the [Bedrock dashboard](https://console.aws.amazon.com/bedrock) in the AWS Management Console.
 <!--custom.instructions.end-->

 #### Hello Amazon Bedrock